A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 January 31, 1971 - August, 1972

 Shores moved on to WLEE in Richmond, VA where he was reunited with WPOP music director Bob Paiva.
-In 1974 he moved to Florida to go into teaching, doing weekends at WINZ Miami and WFTL Ft.
+In 1974 he moved to Florida doing weekends at WINZ Miami and WFTL Ft.
 Lauderdale through 1981.
-He also managed a 24-hour high school radio station.
-In 1985 Sunny headed west to California.
+After obtaining a Master's Degree in Education, Sunny became a high school teacher in Sunrise, Florida where he founded student station WKPX.
+In 1985 Sunny headed west to California, where he was chairman of the math department at San Jose High School.
+In 2013 he returned to Pennsylvania and lived in his family home.

 audio: June, 1972